 To start with, men treat women like objects.
 Sex objects.
 Objects to observe.
-Sex is an industry and men are the customers.
+Sex is an industry and men are the biggest customers.
 Nobody really likes to talk about that brute fact.
 Men, especially, don’t like to talk about that brute fact.

 Some men even blame their sexual tension, often, by the way women dress.
 Translation: rape is the woman’s fault.

 (And for anyone who thinks Donald Trump’s comments in that bus were “locker room banter,” respectfully, you are a sicko.
 I’ve been in plenty of locker rooms.
 I’ve heard only a few similar comments like that, just a few, only from the most base and misogynistic creeps you could picture.)

 Over and over and over I think of the Women’s Warch.
 I wrote about some of it here.
 Lots of men were angry that many of the women were angry.
 But why wouldn’t the women, the vast majority of them, NOT be angry?
 I’m not going to google the stats here, but you know them.
 Something like one in four girls was molested by some creep uncle.
 Stats on date rape and regular rape are about the same.
 And as if that wasn’t enough, sexual harassment and discrimination against women in the workplace are so rampant you’d be deaf and blind if you’ve never seen it first hand.